elsyifa/Regression-Pyspark/README.md

 * Handle outlier.

    Outlier is observations that fall below lower side or above upper side.

-   To handle outlier we approach by replacing the value greater than upper side with upper side value and replacing the value lower than lower side with lower side value.
+   To handle outlier the approach is by replacing the value greater than upper side with upper side value and replacing the value lower than lower side with lower side value.
 So, we need calculate upper and lower side from quantile value, quantile is probability distribution of variable.
 In General, there are three quantile:

    - Q1 = the value that cut off 25% of the first data when it is sorted in ascending order.
    - Q2 = cut off data, or median, it's 50 % of the data